-In this article we compared a construction method of an interval-valued fuzzy set starting from fuzzy sets, introduced in \cite{Mesiar} with the so-called SK algorithm and the well-known bicubic method for digital image processing.
-These algorithms has been compared with the use of the PSNR and the likelihood S indexes, as well as, by the analysis of the corresponding processing CPU time.
-From the numerical results provided in Section \ref{sec5} it seems to be clear that: \begin{itemize}

-\item the performances of the fuzzy-type algorithm are dependent from the value of the parameter $\delta$.
-In all the considered cases, it seems that the curve of the PSNR and S index plots are both concave and achieve a maximum approximatively in the middle zone of the interval $[0,1]$, if we considered the experiments performed with the scaling factor equal to 3.
-This fact, it seems to be more evident in the figures: Boat, City, and Mountain.
-In the case of the scaling factor equal to 5, the point of maximum shifts toward left.

-\item Based on the analysis of Tables \ref{tab1} and \ref{tab2}, it seems that the maximum values of the PSNR and likelihood index S are both substantially better in the case of the application of the SK method with sufficiently high $w$, with respect to the case of the other two considered methods.
-Only when the scaling factor is equal to 3, and we consider the "boat", the fuzzy-algorithm seems to provide better reconstruction results.
-Maybe this can be due by the particular distribution of the grey levels in the histogram associated to the image, or by the own quality of the considered image.
-The same consideration can be done also in the case of the scaling factor equal to 5.
-By the way, the fuzzy-type algorithm seems to perform substantially better than the bicubic method.

-\item The CPU analysis given in Tab. \ref{tab3} shows that the consolidated bicubic method has the more rapid execution, the mean CPU time employed by the fuzzy-type algorithm is reasonable in term of applicability of the method, while, as we already known, the CPU time is the weak point of the SK algorithm, since it is strongly dependent by the dimension of the starting image (and, of course, by the size of the parameter $w$).
-In the last case, the higher CPU time seems to be the price to pay in order to get more accurate results.
+In this article we compared a construction method of an interval-valued fuzzy set starting from fuzzy sets, introduced in \cite{Mesiar} with the SK algorithm and the well-known bicubic method for digital image processing.
+These algorithms were compared with the use of the PSNR and the likelihood S indices, as well as, by analysing the corresponding processing CPU time. \\ From the numerical results provided in Section \ref{sec5} it seems to be clear that: \begin{itemize} \item Based on the analysis of Tables \ref{tab1} and \ref{tab2}, it seems that the maximum values of the PSNR and likelihood index S are both substantially better in the case of the application of the SK method with sufficiently high $w$, with respect to other two considered methods.
+Only when the scaling factor is equal to 3, and we consider the "boat", does the fuzzy-algorithm seem to provide better reconstruction results, at least for the PSNR index.
+The same consideration can also be applied when the scaling factor is equal to 5. \\ The fuzzy-type algorithm seems to perform substantially better than the bicubic method. \item The CPU analysis given in Tab. \ref{tab3}, performed only for the best approximations, shows that the bicubic method has the most rapid execution, the mean CPU time employed by the fuzzy-type algorithm is reasonable in term of applicability of the method, while, as we already known, the CPU time is the weak point of the SK algorithm.
+The higher CPU time seems to be the price to pay to obtain more accurate results.

 \end{itemize}